Also in winter Brunni is very popular with 8.5 km of ski slopes and 3.5 km of ski routes already because of the sun.

 - Walenalp - in the half of the Walen trail

 There is enough firewood everywhere.

-With only 270 meters of ascent over a distance of six kilometers, the hike from the Ristis mountain station to the Brunnihütte at Lake Härzli is an easy hike.
+With only 270 meters of ascent over a distance of six kilometers, the hike from the Ristis mountain station to the Brunni hut at Lake Härzli is an easy hike.
 It can even be undertaken with a baby carriage.
-Also the skirting of the small Härzlisee is doable for the whole family even without fitness.
+Also the skirting of the small Härzlisee is doable for the whole family even without physical condition.

 From Ristis via Rigidalalp to Brunnihütte

-To Ristis you take the cable car.
+To Ristis the cable car takes you.
 Here you can first visit the children's playground and then take the path to the Härzlisee.
 On the way you have a good view of the Titlis and the Hahnen.
 If you shy away from the easy climb, it's best to take the chairlift to the top and walk down.
 A ride on the summer toboggan run crowns the excursion.

 The Globi's treasure hunt theme trail also leads along here.
 You can get the treasure map and the accompanying questionnaire at the Ristis mountain restaurant, at the herb hut or at the Globi kiosk.

 From Ristis over the Schwand to Engelberg